chusopr/musync/content/_index.md

 ## Requirements

-It was tested mostly with Python 3.7, but any Python 3 version should work and has the following dependencies:
+It requires Python 3.8 or later and the following dependencies:

-* PyQT5
-* python3-appdirs
+* PySide2
-* python3-icu
+* python3-icu (optional, but recommended)
 * python3-requests
 * python3-selenium
 * chromedriver